coder/docs/setup/updating.md

     helm get values --namespace coder coder > current-values.yml
     ```

+2. Run helm uninstall

+    ```bash
-2. Run `helm uninstall --namespace coder coder`
+    helm uninstall --namespace coder coder`
+    ```

-    Be sure not to use "delete" since that would remove the PVCs for the database.
-Uninstall and re-install will keep the persistent volume claim and reattach it.
-It may lose the IP address for the ingress controller so you may need to update your host and devurl IP addresses in your DNS provider.
+    Be sure not to use "delete" since that would remove
+    the PVCs for the database.
+Uninstall and re-install
+    will keep the persistent volume claim and reattach it.
+    It may lose the IP address for the ingress controller
+    so you may need to update your host and devurl IP
+    addresses in your DNS provider.

+3. Run upgrade command:

+    ```bash
-3. Run ``helm upgrade --namespace coder --debug --atomic --wait --install --force --version 1.16.0  coder coder/coder -f current-values.yml`
+    helm upgrade --namespace coder --atomic \
+    --wait --install --force --version 1.16.0  \
+    coder coder/coder -f current-values.yml
+    ```